-The Smart Grid, Smart City project is relying on the participation of customers across the trial area.
-There are two major customer trials taking place as part of Smart Grid, Smart City; the network customer trials run by Ausgrid and the retail customer trials are offered through EnergyAustralia.
-Participants may have a new smart meter installed and be offered various technology products to test.
+The Smart Grid, Smart City project relied on the participation of customers across the trial area.
+There were two major customer trials taking place as part of Smart Grid, Smart City; the network customer trials run by Ausgrid and the retail customer trials offered through EnergyAustralia.
+Participants had a new smart meter installed and were offered various technology products to test.

-Here are answers to some questions you may have about these trials.
+Here are answers to some common questions about these trials.

 A smart grid is a new, more intelligent way of supplying electricity.
 It combines innovations in digital communications, sensoring and metering with the electricity network to create a more interactive, two-way grid.
 Smart sensors installed in small, local substations will help achieve fewer and shorter outages.
 In the household, new generation smart meters provide historical information about electricity use to help you monitor and control your energy costs.
 Smart grids also have the potential to greatly improve energy reliability across the grid.